Sexual cannibalism

 The prevalence of sexual cannibalism gives several species of Latrodectus the common name "black widow spider".

 Sexual cannibalism is when an animal, usually the female, cannibalizes its mate prior to, during, or after copulation.
-This trait is observed in many arachnid orders, several insect and crustacean clades, gastropods, and some snake species.
+This trait is observed in many arachnid orders, carnivorous insects, several crustacean clades, gastropods, and some snake species.
 Several hypotheses to explain this seemingly paradoxical behavior have been proposed, including the adaptive foraging hypothesis, aggressive spillover hypothesis and mistaken identity hypothesis.
 This behavior is believed to have evolved as a manifestation of sexual conflict, occurring when the reproductive interests of males and females differ.
 In many species that exhibit sexual cannibalism, the female consumes the male upon detection.
 Females of cannibalistic species are generally hostile and unwilling to mate; thus many males of these species have developed adaptive behaviors to counteract female aggression.

 Prevalence

-Sexual cannibalism occurs among insects, arachnids and amphipods.
+Sexual cannibalism occurs among arachnids, amphipods and some carnivorous insects.
 Sexual cannibalism occurs more often among species with prominent sexual size dimorphism (SSD); extreme SSD likely drives this trait of sexual cannibalism in spiders.
-It also sometimes occurs in some anacondas, especially the green anaconda (Eunectes murinus), where females are larger than the males.
+In insects, sexual cannibalism mostly occurs in mantises, some biting midges including serromyia femorata, some odonates, sagebush crickets, and some cockroaches.
+Although very rare in vertebrates, it also sometimes occurs in some anacondas among snakes, especially the green anaconda (Eunectes murinus), where females are larger than the males.